Mparaiso/playground/sprints.md

 Sprint 2:

--[ ] a user can save a note
+-[X] a user can save a gist
--[ ] a user can load a note
+-[X] a user can load a gist
+-[X] a gist is composed of 3 parts, tags,scripts,styles -[X] each part of a gist is polymorphic ,
+     and support different languages that compile to standard web languages

 Sprint 3:
--[ ] a user can share the url of a note
+-[ ] a user can share the url of a gist

-Notes
+gists
 =====

 api url : https://api.github.com/